sahib/rmlint/docs/rmlint.1.in.rst

    of false positives (files that are erroneously detected as duplicate).
    Internally a hashfunctions is used to compute a *fingerprint* of a file.
 These hashfunctions may, in theory, map two different files to the same fingerprint.
 This happens about once in 2 ** 64 files.
-Since `rmlint` computes at least 3 hashes per file and requires them to be the same size, it's very unlikely to happen.
+Since ``rmlint`` computes at least 3 hashes per file and requires them to be the same size, it's very unlikely to happen.
 If you're really wary, try the *--paranoid* option.
-2. **File modification during or after rmlint run:** It is possible that a file that rmlint recognized as duplicate is modified afterwards, resulting in a different file.
-This is a general problem and cannot be solved from rmlint's side alone.
-You should **never modify the data until rmlint and the shellscript has been run through**.
-Careful persons might even consider to mount the filesystem you are scanning readonly.
+2. **File modification during or after rmlint run:** It is possible that a file that ``rmlint`` recognized as duplicate is modified afterwards, resulting in a different file.
+This is a general problem and cannot be solved from ``rmlint's`` side alone.
+You should **never modify the data until ``rmlint`` and the shellscript has been run through**.
+Careful persons might even consider to mount the filesystem you are scanning read-only.

 SEE ALSO
 ========